tomar007/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
+## Project Overview

-Building a modern data warehouse with SQL server, including ETL processes, data modelling, and data analytics.
+Building a modern data warehouse with SQL server to consolidate sales data, enabling analytical reporting and informed decision-making.

-**Project Overview**
 This project involves:

-**Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
-**ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
-**Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
-**Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.